MySmile/sfchat/bin/docker/README.rst

 Developing workflow
 --------------------
-The new requirements appears that something shouild be add to container.
-SO the first things that should came to mind:
+If new requirements appears that something should be add to container:

 #. find the official container
 #. add them to compose